Troubleshooting the Mercedes-Benz

 to the 5 port switchover valve.
 In the ACC manual this device is known as #12.

-goes to the legroom flaps element underneath the heater case but above the
+to the legroom flaps element underneath the heater case but above the fresh air

-fresh air vacuum element.
-Remove the pipe, plug it into the vacuum pump and see
+vacuum element.
+Remove the pipe, plug it into the vacuum pump and see if it

 Ports 7 and 6, on the right side of the #12